ecalderah/ecalderah/README.md

 ## About Me

-I'm a passionate student of Economics who truly enjoys Data Science, Econometrics, and Financial Analysis.
+I'm a passionate student of Economics who truly enjoys Econometrics, Data analysis/science and financial projects, with a touch of behavioral analysis..
 Coming from a humanities background, I had to learn everything from scratch, and now, thanks to that human-centered perspective, I can apply my mathematical knowledge across various fields.
 My expertise spans:

 - **Python** & **R**
 - **Statistical Analysis**